 Socio-Economic Caste Census – Latest News

-Candidates can go through the video for better understanding on the measurement of poverty-
+Candidates can go through the video for a better understanding of the measurement of poverty-

 Socio-Economic Caste Census 2011 – UPSC Notes:- Download PDF Here